 Safeguard your Amazon Echo purchases

-We’ve done our best to give you a few Amazon Echo hacks to try out, but the smart assistant learns something new every day.
-We will add new features as we find them.
+We’ve done our best to give you several Amazon Echo hacks to try out, but the assistant gains new abilities all the time.
+We’ll add relevant new features as we find them.